HoGentTIN/linux-training-hogent/modules/man_pages/030_manpages_theory.md

 If you want to know more about `man`, then Read The Fantastic Manual (RTFM).

-*Unfortunately, manual pages do not have the answer to everything\...*
+*Unfortunately, manual pages do not have the answer to everything...*

     student@linux:~$ man woman
     No manual entry for woman

 ## mandb

-Should you be convinced that a man page exists, but you can\'t access it, then try running `mandb` on Debian/Mint.
+Should you be convinced that a man page exists, but you can't access it, then try running `mandb` on Debian/Mint.

     root@linux:~# mandb